Darlington, Co. Durham, 30miles south of Newcastle, 58miles NW of York.

 Blending spectacular indoor and outdoor environments, the spa at Rockliffe Hall is a really exceptional experience featuring contemporary, flawless design.
 With floor length windows enjoying views of the surrounding countryside, the opulent 50,000 square foot spa is a cacophony of pampering and leisure facilities with the style to match.
 There is a hydro-pool as well as the 20-metre leisure pool, sound-wave therapy beds, a thermal bathing suite complete with a tepidarium, caldarium, roman and heat saunas, tropicarium, and an ice fountain.

 Outdoors they have two hot pools including an infinity edge experience pool with massage features and a warm Jacuzzi, decking and lounging areas as well as landscaped gardens with views across Rockliffe Hall’s grounds.
 For those looking to be a little more active, there is also a gym, exercise studios, and Nordic walking in the grounds.
-Using [comfort zone], NEOM Organics and Daniel Sandler products for their array of face and body treatments, Rockliffe Hall is all about a luxurious experience combining results driven objectives and beautiful, high quality ingredients.
+Using [comfort zone], NEOM Organics and Caudalie products for their array of face and body treatments, Rockliffe Hall is all about a luxurious experience combining results driven objectives and beautiful, high quality ingredients.

 Hotel & Accommodation